rajprogrammerbd/coding_problems_solved/docs/Business/index.md

 * **What is SLI (Service Level Idicator)?** A measurement that indicates the performance of a specific aspect of a service.

 * **What is SLO (Service Level Objective)?** A target or goal for the level of service you want to achieve based on the SLI.

+* **What is SLA (Service Level Agreement)?** A formal agreement between a service provider and a customer that defines the expected service level (often includes specific SLOs) and what happens if those targets aren't met.